kimfucious/sakura/README.md

 Same goes for Jekyll, see [here](https://jekyllrb.com/docs/installation/) for installation instructions.

-Optionally, you can install npm/yarn so as to perform some tasks using Gulp, which I'll describe later on.
+Optionally, you can install npm/yarn so as to perform some tasks (e.g. js concatanation, css autoprefixing, etc.) using Gulp, which I'll describe later on.

 ### Using this theme

 Once you've got the above done, you can follow the instructions below to use this theme for your own Jekyll site.

-> _*Note*: I've created a gemified version of this theme, but it seems a pain get it installed when compared to simply cloning this repo.
-If I figure out a nice way to work with gem themes, I'll add instructions here._

 #### Clone this repo to your local machine